 The Property surrounds the historic Isle Brochet radioactive sandstone boulder trains, 1 kilometre long dispersal trains trending along the main ice direction and containing up to 3% uranium.
-Approximately 600 metres to the northeast several more radioactive boulders of both sandstone and basement origin were discovered.
-Historic drilling proximal to these boulders did not intersect any significant
+Approximately 600 metres to the northeast several more radioactive boulders of both sandstone and basement origin were discovered on the bottom of Lake Athabasca.
+Historic drilling proximal to these boulders did not intersect any significant radioactivity, the source remains undetermined.
+Strong airborne EM conductors within the property were identified by historic surveys up-ice of the radioactive boulder trains.